AGENDA

 Presenters

-CLBL’s Community Food Program operates the Mobile Farmers Market with a simple goal: bringing culturally relevant, local farm-fresh produce directly to neighborhoods with limited access to healthy food.
-This workshop explores how mobile markets can advance food equity while supporting small and beginning farmers.
-Participants will learn about CLBL’s operational model, EBT/nutrition incentive integration, and community engagement and collaboration strategies.
+CLBL’s Community Food Program operates the Mobile Farmers Market with a simple goal: bring culturally relevant, local farm-fresh produce directly to neighborhoods with limited access to healthy food.
+This workshop explores how mobile markets advance food equity while supporting small and beginning farmers.
+Learn about CLBL’s operational model, EBT/nutrition incentive integration, and community collaboration strategies.

 Presenters